Methods of deceit underlying pathology, virology and genetics

 They put a fluorescent dye knowingly in it.

 Then they put this sample in a thermocycler and heat it up.
-And when the dye fluoresces, the cameras pick up the pick up the fluorescence.
+And when the dye fluoresces, the cameras pick up the fluorescence.
 They are putting a fluorescing dye in.

 SL